hydrusnetwork/hydrus/docs/running_from_source.md

         Then, later, when you do the `git clone https://github.com/hydrusnetwork/hydrus` line, you will need to run `git checkout tags/v578`, which will rewind you to that point in time.

-        You will also need to navigate to `install_dir/static/requirements/advanced` and edit `requirements_core.txt`; remove the 'psd-tools' line before you run setup_venv.

         I can't promise anything though.
 The requirements.txt isn't perfect, and something else may break in future!
 You may like to think about setting up a Linux instance.